alex5995/trino-iceberg-demo/README.md

 to create a bucket.

 Finally start all the services with `docker compose up -d`.
 Now you can play with `queries/trino_example.sql`.

+When you have created the `taxis` iceberg table, you can also play with `pyiceberg_example.py`.